dragoncoder047/dragoncoder047/README.md

 * I have a [blog](https://dragoncoder047.github.io/blog/) that I occasionally write stuff on. ![](https://img.shields.io/github/last-commit/dragoncoder047/blog)
 * I am a high school student so I will probably be busy with classes during the day.
 And homework in the evening.
 (You know, AP classes and stuff.)
 * I am a member of the [Conwaylife.com forums](https://conwaylife.com/forums) under the username **wirehead**.
 Half of what I do here somehow manages to wind up there as well (mostly from my [ca-experiments](https://github.com/dragoncoder047/ca-experiments) repository).
+* I have a [YouTube channel](https://youtube.com/@dragoncoder047?si=LeWERFFGmZtFv3U-) -- check that out when you get a chance.

 #### Some of my projects